 Unilever maintains a wide variety of price points, considering the level of diversification of its products.
 Prices and corresponding pricing strategies are determined in this section of the marketing mix.
 In general, the most significant pricing strategies in Unilever’s consumer goods business are as follows:

-1. Market-Oriented Pricing Strategy
+- Market-Oriented Pricing Strategy

-2. Premium Pricing Strategy
+- Premium Pricing Strategy

-3. Product Bundle Pricing Strategy
+- Product Bundle Pricing Strategy

 The market-oriented pricing strategy entails setting price points based on consumer goods market factors.
 For example, Unilever uses competitors’ pricing to determine the most appropriate prices.
 On the other hand, the premium pricing strategy involves prices that are higher than competitors’ prices.
 For instance, for Dove products, Unilever applies higher prices that correspond to the premium quality of the brand.
 Also, the company occasionally offers products in bundles set at discounted prices.
-This section of Unilever’s marketing mix shows a mixture of strategies that suit the variations in the company’s consumer goods and target markets.
+This section of Unilever’s marketing mix shows a mixture of pricing strategies that suit the diversity of the company’s consumer goods and target markets.

 References